faanross/faanross.github.io/content/posts/post-1.md

 Note that after you run it there won't be any feedback/output.
 In case you did not know this is almost universally true: when it comes to PowerShell, not receiving any feedback/output almost always means the command ran succesfully.
 If there was an error, you'll get some red text telling you what went wrong.

 Great so the script that will inject `evil.dll` into a process memory space is now in memory.
 But to be clear: though we've injected that script into memory, but we've not yet executed it.
 We're about to do so, but before that there's one thing we need.
 Remeber in the beginning when I explained about how dll-injections work I said that we basically "trick" a legit process into running code from a malicious DLL.
 So this script is what's going to be doing the trickery, we of course have our malicious DLL which we transferred over, so taht means we only need a legit process.

-Now it used to be the case that you could eaasily inject into any process, including native Windows processes like notepad and calculator.
-You'll notice if you do some older tutorials, they'll almopst always choose one of these two as the example.
+Now it used to be the case that you could easily inject into any process, including native Windows processes like notepad and calculator.
+You'll notice if you do some older tutorials, they'll almost always choose one of these two as the example.
 However, though there are potential workarounds, this has become more ciomplicated since Windows 10 - if you're curious to know why [see here.](https://security.stackexchange.com/questions/197409/why-doesnt-dll-injection-works-on-windows-10-for-native-windows-binaries-e-g)

 So as to not overcomplicate things, and because it's not really all that unrealistic to expect a non-native Windows executable to be running on a victim's system, I'll be running a portable executable called rufus.exe.
-It's a very small, simple program that creates bootable usb drives, but taht's irrelevant we just need some process.
+It's a very small, simple program that creates bootable usb drives, but that's irrelevant we just need some process.
 If you really wanted to run the same thing you can [get it here](https://rufus.ie/en/), otherwise feel free to run any other program as longs as its not a native Windows one.

 3. So we will run `rufus.exe`.
 But since we'll need to pass its Process ID (PID) to the script as an argument, we just need to find that real quick.
 You can either run Task Manager from the gui, or here I'll be running `ps` in PowerShell.
 And we can see here the PID is 784.